-- 2. Select the desired time servers. - 3.
-Select the Time zone offset. - 4.
-(Optional) Click Enable Daylight Savings Time. - 5.
-Click Apply/Save to save and apply the settings. - To disable this feature, click the Automatically synchronize with Internet time servers check box to clear it and then click Apply/Save to save your changes.
+- 2. Click Automatically synchronzie with Internet time servers.
+Additional fields appear. - 3.
+Select the desired time servers. - 4.
+Select the Time zone offset. - 5.
+(Optional) Click Enable Daylight Savings Time. - 6.
+Click Apply/Save to save and apply the settings. - 7.
+To disable this feature, click the Automatically synchronize with Internet time servers check box to clear it and then click Apply/Save to save your changes.